anthonybrice/scala-fundamentals/README.md

         * Stream     - a lazy sequence, computes all elements up to and including the one you ask for only when you ask for it, and does not recompute already computed values when you ask for more values
     * Set            - unique values
     * Map            - key value pairs, can also be thought of as an unordered Seq of tuple2's with unique keys
+        * ListMap    - preserves insertion order at the cost of access being linear time rather than constant time

 JavaConversions
 ===